edlund/linux-microfs/README.md

 generated the result in question.

-The test machine is a VirtualBox VM running Ubuntu 13.10 x86-64 with 1280MB RAM and 2 virtual processors.
+The test machine is a VirtualBox VM running Ubuntu 13.10 x86-64 with 1024MB RAM and 1 virtual processor.

 The host for the test machine is an Acer Aspire 7741G with 4096MB RAM and an Intel Core i5 CPU M 450 @ 2.40GHz with